What is the Science of Learning?

 Banner image introducing the topic “What is the science of learning?” with a brain and book graphic

-Most of us become language teachers because we love language.
-But loving a language and teaching it are two very different things.
 For years, I felt like something was missing.
 I had taken countless methods courses, SLA classes, education courses, and participated in professional development sessions galore.
-Yet, when I stepped into the classroom with all this knowledge, I realized a huge gap: I understood how languages work and had ideas coming out of my ears, but I didn’t fully understand how the brain learns them.
-I could provide input for students and speak the language fluently myself… but I didn’t always know how to help that knowledge stick in their minds.
+Yet when I stepped into the classroom with all this knowledge, I noticed a huge gap.
+I understood how my content area and pedagogy work and had ideas coming out of my ears, but I didn’t fully understand how the brain learns them.
+I could provide rich input for students… but I didn’t always know how to help that knowledge stick in s minds.

 How Learning Works